Skin effect: Derivation

+Impedance

 Resistance

-The most important effect of skin effect on the impedance of a single wire, however, is the increase of the wire's resistance, and consequent losses.
+The most important effect of skin effect on the impedance of a single wire is the increase of the wire's resistance, and consequent losses.
 The effective resistance due to a current confined near the surface of a large conductor (much thicker than δ) can be solved as if the current flowed uniformly through a layer of thickness δ based on the DC resistivity of that material.
 The effective cross-sectional area is approximately equal to δ times the conductor's circumference.

 Thus a long cylindrical conductor such as a wire, having a diameter D large compared to δ, has a resistance approximately that of a hollow tube with wall thickness δ carrying direct current.
 The AC resistance of a wire of length ℓ and resistivity $\rho$ is:

 The final approximation above assumes $D \gg \delta$.

 A convenient formula (attributed to F.E.
 Terman) for the diameter D_{W} of a wire of circular cross-section whose resistance will increase by 10% at frequency f is:

 This formula for the increase in AC resistance is accurate only for an isolated wire.
 For nearby wires, e.g. in a cable or a coil, the AC resistance is also affected by proximity effect, which can cause an additional increase in the AC resistance.

+The internal impedance per unit length of a segment of round wire is given by:

+This impedance is a complex quantity corresponding to a resistance (real) in series with the reactance (imaginary) due to the wire's internal self-inductance, per unit length.